Mobility shapes heat exposure inequalities in cities: Introduction

+Moreover, to assess how much of the observed exposure inequalities can be reproduced using parsimonious trip allocation mechanisms, we implement two population-based mobility models: the gravity and radiation models \cite{Zipf1946, Simini2012}.
+Importantly, both models allocate inter-district flows using group-agnostic mobility rules based on population distributions and geographic distance.

-Overall, this study reveals systematic mobility-driven heat-exposure differences across sociodemographic groups that extend beyond residential segregation.
-By formalizing daily mobility as a network embedded in the urban temperature field, our framework provides a novel way to study heat-exposure disparities across cities.
-In the context of intensifying climate risks faced by cities worldwide, such an approach is critical for more accurately assessing environmental exposure inequalities and informing targeted climate-sensitive urban planning and public health strategies.
+Overall, this study provides a generalizable framework to quantify how daily mobility redistributes exposure across urban heat fields and contributes to inequalities across sociodemographic groups.
+In the context of intensifying climate risks, such an approach can help inform more equitable climate-sensitive urban planning and public health strategies.